Most Google tools are designed to do different things, but two of their products can seem like they’re identical: Google Local Finder and Google Maps.

 Tips to Rank in Google Local Finder

 Due to Local Finder’s close connection with Google’s ‘regular’ ranking factors, standard local SEO optimization tactics will help you to improve your Local Finder visibility.

 The information that you share with Google plays a key role in where your local business will appear in search.

-Make sure that your GMB profile is optimized with the correct category selection, a comprehensive ‘about’ section, and accurate NAPs and Questions and Answers.
+Make sure that your Google Business Profile is optimized with the correct category selection, a comprehensive ‘about’ section, and accurate NAPs and Questions and Answers.

 2. Focus on SEO

 As mentioned, standard local SEO signals will help determine your rankings in Local Finder: